The second moment of the number of integral points on elliptic curves is bounded: Binary quartic forms and integral points on elliptic curves

 \subsection{Mordell's construction}

-In \cite[Chapter 25]{mordell-diophantine}, Mordell shows that, given an integral affine Weierstrass model of an elliptic curve $y^2 = x^3 + Ax + B$ with an integral point, there exists an integer-matrix binary quartic form $f(X,Y)$ and $p,q \in \Z$ such that $f(p,q) = 1$ and $I'(f) = -4A$ and $J'(f) = -4B$; however, his construction is not explicit.
+In \cite[Chapter 25]{mordelldiophantine}, Mordell shows that, given an integral point on an affine Weierstrass model of an elliptic curve $y^2 = x^3 + Ax + B$ with $A,B \in \Z$, there exists an integer-matrix binary quartic form $f(X,Y)$ and $p,q \in \Z$ such that $f(p,q) = 1$ and $I'(f) = -4A$ and $J'(f) = -4B$; however, his construction is not explicit.
 Conversely, given an integer-matrix binary quartic form $f(X,Y)$ such that $I'$ and $J'$ are multiples of $4$ and $p,q \in \Z$ such that $f(p,q) = 1$, one may explicitly produce (using covariants of $f$) an integral point on the elliptic curve \eqref{eq:ECwithIJprime}.
-In the next two subsections, we give a geometric explanation of Mordell's construction, which yields an explicit construction of a monic integer-matrix binary quartic form associated to an integral point on an elliptic curve.
+In the next two subsections, we give a geometric explanation of Mordell's construction (generalized to $S$-integral points on elliptic curves over number fields $K$), which yields an explicit construction of a monic $S$-integer-matrix binary quartic form associated to an $S$-integral point on an elliptic curve.